Bruce Garcia, CEO

 Richard Lavigne, Food Services Director

 Richard (Dick) Lavigne is the Food Services Director in Malone, NY.
-Dick oversees the entire food production operation – including 2 greenhouses, 4 gardens, and 2 garden stands.
-Dick ensures that all donated and grown food is distributed to those in need across a 4-county area.
+Dick oversees the entire food production operation – including 2 greenhouses, 4 gardens, and the mobile farmer’s market.
+Dick ensures that all donated and grown food is distributed to those in need across the area.

 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” – Margaret Mead

-Erica Soper is the Head Start and Early Head Start Associate Director at JCEO.
-She assumed this position in 2015 and oversees the day to day operations of the Head Start program in Franklin County.
-Prior to this position she was the Family and Community Services Coordinator at JCEO from 2013 to 2015.
-Erica graduated from St. Lawrence University with a Bachelor of Arts degree in Anthropology and holds a Master’s degree from Liberty University in Human Services with a concentration in Business.
+Stephanie is the Head Start and Early Head Start Associate Director at JCEO.
+She assumed this position in 2018 and oversees the day to day operations of the Head Start and Early Head Start program in Franklin County.
+Prior to this position she was the Education Services Manager at JCEO from 2015 to 2018.

 Belinda Parent, Energy Services Director